FREE CHRISTIAN REPRINT ARTICLES

 Gloria and Bunmi had been great friends for years.
-They were so close that if you didn't take a very close look, you could mistake them for sisters.
-As a matter of fact, some people did refer to them as sisters.
-They attended the same University, read the same course, graduated on the same day, had the same circle of friends and had faced similar challenges in life.
+They were so close that if you didnt take a close look, you could mistake them for sisters.
+As a matter of fact, a number of people referred to them as sisters.
+They attended the same University, read the same course, graduated on the same day, had the same circle of friends, and had faced similar challenges in life.
 Their relationship could conveniently fit into your definition of true friendship.
-When you talk of a shoulder to cry on, someone you can rely on, someone who accepts you for who you, you needn't look any further.
+When you talk of a shoulder to cry on, someone you can rely on, someone who accepts you for who you are, you neednt look any further.
 Gloria and Bunmi were your perfect examples.
 Or so everyone thought until the day Bunmi ecstatically announced that she was getting married.

-Ordinarily, one would have thought Gloria would have been delighted to hear the good news, but she wasn't, she really wasn't.
-She wasn't in the least bit happy.
-It's funny how something you hear for just a few minutes can radically change your life either for good or evil.
+Ordinarily, one would have thought Gloria would be delighted to hear the good news, but she wasnt, she really wasnt.
+She wasnt in the least bit happy.
+Its funny how something you hear for just a few minutes can radically change your life either for good or evil.
 That was what hearing about Bunmis forthcoming wedding did to Gloria.
 It brought about a complete change in Gloria.
 Unfortunately, it wasnt a change for good.
-Gloria became a person Bunmi couldn't recognize any more, a person her family couldn't understand, and a person that she herself was ashamed of.
+Gloria became a person Bunmi couldnt recognize anymore, a person her family couldnt understand, and a person that she herself was ashamed of.
 Gloria was sick with jealousy.
-This bitter, jealous feeling that came over her shattered her long standing friendship with Bunmi and led to the breakup of Bunmi's relationship with her fiancé.
-Gloria did everything within her power to see that the wedding didn't take place.
+This bitter jealous feeling that came over Gloria, shattered her long-standing friendship with Bunmi and led to the break-up of Bunmis relationship with her fianc.
+Gloria did everything within her power to see that the wedding didnt take place.

-In every friendship, family, church or organization, traces of 'Gloria' abound.
-There are people with deep seated feelings of jealousy.
-Many of us if we want to be sincere have at one time or the other been victims or perpetrators of jealous behaviour.
-Sometimes the jealousy is there but you aren't even aware that there is a green eyed monster residing in your heart.
+In every friendship, family, church, or organization, traces of Gloria abound.
+There are people with deep-seated feelings of jealousy.
+Most of us if we want to be sincere with ourselves, have at one time or the other been victims or perpetrators of jealous behaviour.
+Sometimes the jealousy is there, but you arent even aware that there is a green-eyed monster residing in your heart.

 How do you cope with jealousy?
 How do you overcome jealousy?
-These are important questions to ask for no matter how hard you try, at some point, people will get jobs, promotions, commendations, relationships and blessings you long for and believe you rightly deserve.
-As a single lady, you may have to attend one bridal shower after the other or repeatedly occupy the role of chief bridesmaid or bridesmaid.
-How can you enjoy these romantic moments in your friends, relatives and colleagues lives without falling prey to feelings of envy and jealousy?
+These are important questions to ask for no matter how hard you try, at some point, people will get jobs, promotions, commendations and blessings you long for and believe you rightly deserve.
+As a single lady, you may have to attend one bridal shower after the other, or repeatedly occupy the role of chief bridesmaid or bridesmaid.
+How can you enjoy these romantic moments in your friends, relatives, or colleagues lives and not fall prey to feelings of envy and jealousy?

 Confess and Guard Your Heart

-You actually can't pray the prayer above if you dont understand how serious and dangerous jealousy can be.
-Scripturally and medically we are told of the terrible effects jealousy can have on our physical, emotional and mental well being.
-Proverbs 14:30 says "a heart at peace gives life to the body but envy rots the bones".
-That's what envy or jealousy does.
+You actually cant pray the prayer above if you dont understand how serious and dangerous jealousy can be.
+Scripturally and medically, jealousy has terrible effects on our physical, emotional and mental well-being.
+Proverbs 14:30 says, a heart at peace gives life to the body but envy rots the bones.
+Thats what envy or jealousy does.
 It rots, damages, pollutes and weakens your body and spirit.

 Look at what happened to Cain.
 His downfall started the moment he became jealous of his brother.
 Jealousy activates the cycle of sin.
-It won't just stop at your feeling unhappy because someone has something you want, it will lead to so many other things such as your saying and scheming some really horrible things.
-Cains jealousy led to the murder of his own blood brother.
+It wont just stop at your feeling unhappy because someone has something you want, it will lead to so many other things such as your saying and scheming some really horrible things.
+Cains jealousy led to the murder of his own blood brother (Genesis 4:8).
 Give jealousy no room in your heart, unless of course you want to be sick in your mind, heart and body.

 Learn To Rejoice With Those Who Rejoice

-Romans 14:15 says we should rejoice with those who rejoice and mourn with those who mourn.
+Romans 14:15 tells us to rejoice with those who rejoice and mourn with those who mourn.
 But jealousy makes you do the complete opposite.
 It makes you mourn with those who rejoice.
-It makes you sorrowful, mournful, moody, discouraged and depressed when someone else has a reason to rejoice.
+It makes you sorrowful, moody, discouraged and depressed when someone else has a reason to rejoice.
 When you are not happy when good things happen to people, you keep those good things from happening to you.
-Rejoice with 'X' when you hear she's getting married.
-Don't mourn because she is the one getting married not you.
-See her blessing or good fortune not as a threat but as a confirmation that your own blessing will soon come.
-Your reaction should be if God can do it for 'X', He will certainly do it for me.
-It shouldn't be why did God do it for 'X' and not for me, it should be me getting married not 'X'!
+Rejoice with X when you hear shes getting married.
+Dont mourn because she is the one getting married not you.
+See her blessing or good fortune not as a threat, but as a confirmation that your own blessing will soon come.
+Your reaction should be if God can do it for X, He will certainly do it for me.
+It shouldnt be why did God do this for X and not me, it should be me getting married not X!
 The more you sincerely rejoice with others, the more you open the door for your own blessing.
-For as long as you remain bitter over another person's progress, you delay your own progress.
+For as long as you remain bitter over another persons progress, you delay your own progress.

 Different People, Different Purpose, Different Time

-I'm convinced that God has a good plan for everyone and that His plans differ from person to person.
-Just like there are different kinds of meal with different recipes and a different time needed to get these meals ready, so it is with God's plan and purpose for our lives.
-The timing of events in our lives are determined by God's purpose for our lives.
+Im convinced that God has a good plan for everyone and His plans differ from person to person.
+Just like there are different kinds of meals with different recipes and a different time frame needed to get these meals ready, so it is with Gods plan and purpose for our lives.
+The timing of events in our lives is determined by Gods purpose for our lives.
 Some people need a shorter duration for certain things, some need longer.
-It all depends on the 'recipe', it all depends on the 'meal' being prepared; it all depends on God's purpose for that person's life.
+It all depends on the recipe, it all depends on the meal being prepared; it all depends on Gods purpose for that persons life.
 For each person, God is working on something different; God is cooking a different meal.
-So when you hear that 'X' is getting married, see it as her time, the time her 'meal' got ready.
-Yours is still on 'fire' and very soon, your own 'meal' will be ready, your own wedding will come.
+So when you hear that X is getting married, see it as her time; the time her meal got ready.
+Yours is still on fire and very soon, your own meal will be ready; your own wedding will come.
 This attitude will ward off jealous feelings.

-See yourself as a piece of clay in the hands of God, the potter.
-See God as a Potter who won't pour water into a cracked or uncompleted clay pot.
-See God as a potter who will make sure the clay pot is strong and well able to carry the water before He pours it in.
+See yourself as a piece of clay in the hands of the potter.
+See God as a Potter who wont pour water into a cracked or uncompleted clay pot.
+See God as a Potter who will make sure the clay pot is strong and well able to carry the water before He pours it in.
 So enjoy the work of the potter.
 Give Him the time and room to work on the clay; to work on you.
-Allow Him mould you into a stronger, firmer and more mature clay pot, so that when He pours in the water, when He connects you to your God-ordained partner, your clay pot doesn't crack.
-With this understanding, go ahead to plan and organize another bridal shower or be the bridesmaid again.
-Go ahead and enjoy the romantic moments in the lives of others, for your own 'meal' is about to be served and will definitely be served if you keep sincerely rejoicing with those who rejoice.
+Allow Him mould you into a stronger, firmer and more mature clay pot, so when He pours in the water; when He connects you to your God-ordained partner, your clay pot doesnt crack.
+With this understanding, go ahead to plan another bridal shower or be the bridesmaid again.
+Go ahead and enjoy the romantic moments in the lives of others.
+Your own meal is about to be served and will definitely be served if you keep sincerely rejoicing with those who rejoice.